cleverswine/spotnet/README.md

 After getting a token, run the `./src/cli` app.

 The cli knows about the token storage directory and takes care of refreshing expired tokens.

+### Publish a binary

+Publish as self-contained and then create a soft link to the binary in your $HOME/bin directory

+`dotnet publish src/cli --self-contained --output $HOME/bin/SpotNet && ln -s $HOME/bin/SpotNet/SpotNet.Cli $HOME/bin/spotnet`

+After that ^ you can run `spotnet <username>` from anywhere *(assuming $HOME/bin is on your PATH and you have acquired a Spotify auth token - see above)*.

 ### Screenshot!